 2.11 WAVSS

 Global and Pioneer WAVSS instruments were incorrectly configured for several deployments (see Redmine ticket 13404) and were annotated to alert users.
 This issue was first noticed by an end-user because the Number of Zero Crossings for one deployment were substantially different compared to other deployments at the same location.
 Patterns in the data suggest there are three deployments of Endurance instruments that have the same issue (Fig. 11, Table 11) and are not annotated.
-This should be investigated and the datasets should be annotated if there was a configuration mistake.
+This should be investigated, and the datasets should be annotated if there was a configuration mistake.

 Table 11.
 Endurance WAVSS instrument deployments where the Number of Zero Crossings are substantially lower compared to all of the other deployments, suggesting a configuration error.